FC Slovan Liberec: Names and crest

-TJ (Tělovýchovná Jednota) Slovan Liberec was created in 1958.
-Since then the club's name has been changed on numerous occasions, reflecting changes in sponsorship.
-In the 1980s the club used the name TJ Slovan Elitex (a textile company) Liberec.
-In 1993 the name FC (Football Club) Slovan Liberec was announced, to be replaced later the same year with FC Slovan WSK Liberec (WSK was an abbreviation for Wimpey Severokámen).
+Since TJ (Tělovýchovná jednota) Slovan Liberec was created in 1958, the club's name has been changed on numerous occasions, reflecting changes in sponsorship.
+In the 1980s, Slovan Liberec used the name TJ Slovan Elitex (a textile company) Liberec.
+In 1993, the name FC (Football Club) Slovan Liberec was announced, to be replaced later the same year with FC Slovan WSK Liberec (WSK was an abbreviation for Wimpey Severokámen).
 Only one year later in 1994, it became FC Slovan WSK Vratislav (Vratislav – a beer brand) Liberec.
-In 1995 Slovan returned to its former name, FC Slovan Liberec.
+In 1995, Slovan returned to its former name, FC Slovan Liberec.

 The crest represents the colours of Liberec (blue & white) and the mountain Ještěd near Liberec with its famous television tower on top.